jmaronas/pytorch_datasets/README.md

 * 3) Reshape images to user-specified image shape using an interpolation method which is provided as argument.

-For effiency, the dataset is processed one and store in a folder from which after images are loaded.
+For efficiency, the dataset is processed once and store in a folder from which after, images are loaded.
 A checkpoint is introduced just in case something is wrong during this processing step, thus ensuring that it will correctly finished.
 If there is a problem during this step, you will be asked to erase the folder where your processed data is placed.

 With this processing you can get competitive results on this task ~80% using pretrained models on ImageNet.